eZanmoto/seed/docs/features.md

 print("Hello," + " world!"); # Hello, world!
 ```

-An assignment-operation can be used as a shorthand for assigning the result of
+An operation-assignment can be used as a shorthand for assigning the result of
 concatenation to a variable:

 ```